Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 \subsubsection{Model ranking}

 We assess whether the pseudo-quality scores produced through nnQC can be used for model ranking.
-To that end, we consider three state-of-the-art medical image segmentation frameworks, nnUNet~\cite{isensee2021nnu}, MedSAM~\cite{MedSAM}, and SwinUNETR \cite{hatamizadeh2021swin}, along with two reference baselines emulating a perfect model and a low-performance one.
+To that end, we consider three state-of-the-art medical image segmentation frameworks, nnUNet~\cite{isensee2021nnu}, MedSAM~\cite{MedSAM}, and SwinUNETR~\cite{hatamizadeh2021swin}, along with two reference baselines emulating a perfect model and a low-performance one.
 For the first one, we use the GT masks.
 For the second one, we rely on an atlas-based segmentator using ANTs~\cite{avants2009advanced} with five image-segmentation pairs from the training set as atlases, employing a joint-fusion policy to segment the unseen images.
 We generate segmentations across three cardiac datasets (MSD Heart, ACDC, and CAMUS) encompassing different imaging techniques and semantic labels.
-We use the pseudo-DSC obtained from nnQC to rank the five models and compare these rankings with those obtained using the GT.
+We use the pseudo-DSC obtained from nnQC \revisiontwo{and Wang et al.~\cite{wang2020deep}} to rank the five models and compare these rankings with those obtained using the GT.
 Ranking agreement is measured with Kendall's \(\tau\) test (Table~\ref{tab:rank}).

-In MSD Heart (late gadolinium enhancement MRI), nnQC perfectly reproduces the ranking that would be obtained using the ground truth.
-For ACDC and CAMUS(MRI and US), the rankings are reproduced with the exception of two swaps between MedSAM and SwinUNETR (ACDC) and between nnUNet and SwinUNETR (CAMUS), corresponding to a Kendall’s \(\tau=0.80\).
+\revisiontwo{Overall, nnQC achieves the highest average Kendall's $\tau$ over the three datasets ($\tau=0.87$ vs. $\tau=0.80$ for Wang et al.), indicating better agreement with the GT-based ranking.} In MSD Heart (late gadolinium enhancement MRI), nnQC perfectly reproduces the ranking that would be obtained using the ground truth.
+For ACDC and CAMUS (MRI and US), the rankings are reproduced with the exception of two swaps between MedSAM and SwinUNETR (ACDC) and between nnUNet and SwinUNETR (CAMUS), corresponding to a Kendall’s \(\tau=0.80\).
 These discrepancies are likely due to subtle differences in performance between the models.
-To validate this hypothesis, we performed a t-tests on the real DSC distributions for each pair of models involved in a rank swap to assess whether there is a significant difference between the performance (in terms of the DSC) of the two models.
-The t-test yielded p-values of 0.704 (MedSAM vs SwinUNETR in ACDC) and 0.112 (nnUNet vs SwinUNETR in CAMUS), indicating that the observed rank swaps occur in settings where the performance differences are not statistically significant.
+To validate this hypothesis, we performed \revisiontwo{t-tests} on the real DSC distributions for each pair of models involved in a rank swap to assess whether there is a significant difference between \revisiontwo{their DSC performance}.
+The t-test yielded p-values of 0.704 (MedSAM vs. SwinUNETR in ACDC) and 0.112 (nnUNet vs. SwinUNETR in CAMUS), indicating that the observed rank swaps occur in settings where the performance differences are not statistically significant.